Hassan Nasrallah: Funeral

+Legacy

 Image

-By playing a key part in ending the Israeli occupation, Nasrallah became a "national hero".
-The New York Times article reported that an Arab politician called him as the "most powerful man in the Middle East" and the "only Arab leader who actually does what he says he’s going to do".
+By playing a key part in ending the Israeli occupation, Nasrallah became a "national hero" in Lebanon.
+A New York Times article reported that an Arab politician called him as the "most powerful man in the Middle East" and the "only Arab leader who actually does what he says he's going to do".
 Al Jazeera compared him to other Arab leaders such as Yasser Arafat and Gamal Abdel Nasser, and leftist revolutionaries like Che Guevara and Fidel Castro, while journalist Annia Ciezadlo described him as an "emblem of Islam and Arab pride".
-Professor Amal Saad-Ghorayeb said that he is "passionate" but also "plainspoken and practical".
+Writer and analyst Amal Saad-Ghorayeb said that he is "passionate" but also "plainspoken and practical".
+American activist Osama Siblani praised Nasrallah as a "great leader" at a 2024 Gaza war protest rally in Dearborn, Michigan.

-Nasrallah is often referred to as "al-Sayyid Hassan" (السيد حسن), the honorific "Sayyid" denoting a claim of descent from the Islamic prophet Muhammad through his grandson Husain ibn Ali.
+Nasrallah was often referred to as "al-Sayyid Hassan" (السيد حسن), the honorific "Sayyid" denoting a claim of descent from the Islamic prophet Muhammad through his grandson Husayn ibn Ali.

+However, many Lebanese, especially Sunni Muslims and Christians, were not supportive of Nasrallah.
+He was often seen as an agent of Iranian interests in the region, as his close ties to Tehran led to perceptions that he prioritized Iranian objectives over Lebanese or Arab interests.
+Under Nasrallah's leadership, Hezbollah had been implicated in numerous assassinations against critics and Lebanese politicians of the March 14 Alliance, and the group has been referred to as a state within a state, serving as Iran's proxy.

+Among anti-Assad Syrians, particularly those in areas held by the opposition to Assad such as Idlib, Nasrallah was often despised.
+Many saw him as being complicit in the atrocities committed by the Assad regime during the Syrian civil war.
+Following reports of Nasrallah's assassination, jubilant celebrations erupted in parts of Syria, especially among those opposed to the Assad regime.

 In popular culture

-Two popular songs were written about Nasrallah during the 2006 Israel–Hezbollah War, with vastly different views of the Hezbollah leader: The Hawk of Lebanon in the West Bank and Gaza Strip, and Yalla Ya Nasrallah, against Nasrallah, in Israel.
+Two popular songs were written about Nasrallah during the 2006 Israel–Hezbollah War, with vastly different views of the Hezbollah leader: "The Hawk of Lebanon" in the West Bank and Gaza Strip, and "Yalla Ya Nasrallah", against Nasrallah, in Israel.

 In 2007, Lebanese singer Alaa Zalzali composed a tribute song entitled "Ya Nasrallah".
-Another popular song composed in tribute to him was by Lebanese Christian singer Julia Boutros, called "Ahebba'i" meaning "my loved ones", which was inspired by Nasrallah's words in a televised message he sent to Hezbollah fighters in southern Lebanon during the 2006 War.
+Another popular song composed in tribute to him was by Lebanese Christian singer Julia Boutros, called "Ahebba'i", meaning "my loved ones", which was inspired by Nasrallah's words in a televised message he sent to Hezbollah fighters in southern Lebanon during the 2006 war.